indesil/beren/README.md

 As Beren uses code generation to create proper validators it is not possible to fully cover Bean Validation 2.0 specification.
 Please look at the following list of supported and unsupported features to make sure if you can and want to use Beren in your project.

-#### List of Bean Validation :heavy_check_mark: supported features (or to be :heavy_plus_sign: supported in the future)
+### List of Bean Validation :heavy_check_mark: supported features (or to be :heavy_plus_sign: supported in the future)
-- :heavy_check_mark: Parsing javax constraints annotations
+- :heavy_plus_sign: Parsing javax constraints annotations
 - :heavy_plus_sign: Messages internationalization
+- :heavy_plus_sign: Annotation definitions target
+    - class / interface (inheritance)
+    - field / property
+    - getter method or return value
+    - setter method or setter parameter
+    - container element
+- :heavy_plus_sign: Custom annotations and validators
+- :heavy_plus_sign: Support for all javax built-in constraints
+- :heavy_plus_sign: Constraints groups
+- :heavy_plus_sign: Support for validating container elements by annotating type arguments of parameterized types:
+    - Cascaded validation of collection types e.g ``` List<@Positive Integer> positiveNumbers ```
+    - Cascaded validation of map types e.g ``` Map<@Valid CustomerType, @Valid Customer> customersByType ```
+    - Support for ``` java.util.Optional ```
+-

-#### List of :x: unsupported features
+### List of :x: unsupported features
-- :x: XML configuration processing
+- :x: XML validation descriptors
+- :x: Message interpolation via the unified expression language
+- :x: Annotation definitions target
+    - constructors
+    - methods other than setter / getter
+- :x: Constraints payloads
+- :x: @OverridesAttribute
+- :x: Support for custom container types by plugging in additional value extractors
+- :x: Support for the property types declared by JavaFX
+- :x: Integration with Context and Dependency Injection
-- :x: javax validation API full support
+- :x: Method validation
+- :x: Everything else connected with java bean validation 2.0 not mentioned in supported features section

 ## Usage
 Every example can be found in `examples` module